 That should make our 690 scorer a superstar in comparison, right?
-But the top schools don’t seem to agree, as the average GMAT score for the top MBA programs (Harvard, Wharton, Stanford, INSEAD, ISB, IIMA PGPX and many others) consistently falls in the 700-730 range.
+But the top schools don’t seem to agree.
+Before you move on, check this article to see the list of average GMAT scores for the top MBA programs in the world.

 Average GMAT scores & Schools where your chances are good